ecmwf/anemoi-docs/docs/contributing/environment.rst

 When working with a fork, follow these steps to set up your local development environment:

-#.
-Fork the Repository: Create your own copy of the repository on
+#. **Fork the repository:** Create your own copy of the repository on
    GitHub, following `this GitHub tutorial
    <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository>`_.

-#.
-Clone Your Fork: Download your forked repository to your local
+#. **Clone your fork:** Download your forked repository to your local
    machine as outlined in `this section of the tutorial
    <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository>`_.

-#.
-Add the Upstream Remote: Connect your local repository to the
+#. **Add the upstream remote:** Connect your local repository to the
    original repository to fetch updates as described in `this section
    <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository>`_.

-#.
-Prevent Accidental Pushes to Upstream: After setting up your fork and
+#. **Prevent accidental pushes to upstream:** After setting up your fork
-   configuring the original repository as an upstream remote, it's a good practice to prevent accidental pushes to the upstream repository.
+   and configuring the original repository as an upstream remote, it's a good practice to prevent accidental pushes to the upstream repository.
 You can do this by explicitly setting the push URL of the upstream remote to no_push.
 To do this, navigate to your local